bandirevanth/mastering-ai/README.md

   4.60100000e-01 1.18900000e-01]
 ```

-From the above output, we can see that the first data instance is a malignant tumor the radius of which is 1.7990000e+01.
+From the above output, we can see that the first data instance is a malignant tumour, the radius of which is 1.7990000e+01.

-**Step 3 - Organizing data into sets**
+**Step 3 - Organising data into sets**
-In this step, we will divide our data into two parts namely a traning aset and a test set.
-Spliting the data into these sets is very important because we have to test our model on the unseen data.
+In this step, we will divide our data into two parts, namely a training set and a test set.
+Splitting the data into these sets is very important because we have to test our model on the unseen data.
 To split the data into sets, sklearn has a function called the **train_test_split()** function.
-With the help of the following commands, we can split the data in thease sets:
+With the help of the following commands, we can split the data into these sets:

 ```
 from sklearn.model_selection import train_test_split
 ```

-The above command will import the **train_test_split** function from sklearn and the command below will split the data into training and test data.
-In the example given below, we are using 40 % of the data for testing and remaining data would be used for training the model.
+The above command will import the **train_test_split** function from sklearn, and the command below will split the data into training and test data.
+In the example given below, we are using 40 % of the data for testing, and the remaining data will be used for training the model.

 ```
 train, test, train_labels, test_labels = train_test_split(features)
 ```

 **Step 4 - Building the model**
-In this step, we will building our model.
-We are going to use Naive Bayes algorithm for building the model.
-Following commands can be used to build the model:
+In this step, we will build our model.
+We are going to use the Naive Bayes algorithm for building the model.
+The following commands can be used to build the model:

 ```
 from sklearn.naive_bayes import GaussianNB
 ```

 The above command will import the GaussianNB module.
-Now, the following command will help you initialize the model.
+Now, the following command will help you initialise the model.

 ```
 gnb = GaussianNB()